 “You haven’t used the Prospect’s head yet?”

 “Naw.
 I prefer to waft my bum in the fortifying fresh air of the surface, if that’s an option.
-But seeing as we’re under right now…”
+But seeing as we’re under right now . . .”

 “It’s on the middle deck, aft of the crew quarters.
 Be careful.
 Make sure you read all the instructions.
 It’s fucking complicated.”